 - Black Diamond Venom Ice Axe

-We’ll explain key differences and list the strong points of each gear piece so you can pick the one best suited for your needs.
+We’ll explain key differences and list the strong points of each gear piece so you can pick the top rated ice axe suited for your needs.

 - Sizes: 52, 59, 66 cm